Skip to content

 <esi:include src="/_fragment?_hash=lnKTnmv6bb1XpaMPWRjV3sNazbn9rDXskhjGae1BDw8%3D&_path=locationId%3D2%26contentId%3D52%26blockId%3D13%26versionNo%3D3%26languageCode%3Deng-GB%26serialized_siteaccess%3D%257B%2522name%2522%253A%2522site%2522%252C%2522matchingType%2522%253A%2522default%2522%252C%2522matcher%2522%253Anull%252C%2522provider%2522%253Anull%257D%26serialized_siteaccess_matcher%3Dnull%26_format%3Dhtml%26_locale%3Den_GB%26_controller%3DEzSystems%255CCustomBundle%255CController%255CFooController%253A%253AcustomAction" />

 Now, investigate the response of each of these ESI fragments to understand what is going on.
-It is important to put that URL in single quotes as the URLS to the ESIs include special characters that can be interpreted by the shell.
+It's important to put that URL in single quotes as the URLS to the ESIs include special characters that can be interpreted by the shell.

 1st ESI